Sheinbaum and the long shadow of the army

 Opinion • Dawn Marie Paley • October 3, 2024 • Leer en castellano

-Claudia Sheinbaum made her first speech as president of Mexico on Tuesday, promising to continue the policies of her predecessor and building the second floor of his political project, which is known as the Fourth Transformation.
+Claudia Sheinbaum made her first speech as president of Mexico on Tuesday, promising to continue the policies of her predecessor to build the second floor of his project, which is known as the Fourth Transformation.

 “We will guarantee the reduction of high impact crimes,” said Sheinbaum.
 “We will not return to Felipe Calderón’s irresponsible war on drugs, which continues to hurt Mexico,” she said, ignoring the fact that the war continued unabated since 2006.
 During AMLO’s six-year term, more than 195,000 people have been killed and over 50,000 disappeared, or about one disappearance an hour.
 Even though he promised to make finding the disappeared a priority, there are over 72,000 unidentified bodies held at morgues across the country.